 10 tips for mastering your television Skype or Zoom interview

 One of the neatest things about technology advances is how it lets news organizations connect with sources and experts more quickly.
 With Skype, Zoom, Google Hangouts and other video calling tools, news networks like CNN and MSNBC can get an expert on the air in a matter of minutes.
-And, right now, TV stations may have no other choice when trying to air interviews with experts.
+And, right now, TV stations may have no other choice than to book a Zoom interview when trying to air interviews with experts.

 While we’ve all gotten much more comfortable with video-conferencing tools recently, a video interview via Skype or Zoom is more like a traditional studio interview.
 There are some extra things to keep in mind though.
 When we’re coordinating Skype interviews for clients, here are some of the tips we share: